-In terms of the backend aesthetics, the actual Simple:Press interface looks a little dated, especially in comparison to Discourse and ForumBee.
+In terms of the back-end aesthetics, the actual Simple:Press interface used to look a little dated when this article was originally written – especially in comparison to Discourse and ForumBee.

-For example, here’s what the options interface looks like on the backend:
+For example, here’s what the options interface looks like on the back-end in 2018:

 Discourse lets you choose from some basic themes and color palettes during the setup wizard.

 If you want access to more themes, you can install third-party themes or create your own:

 Discourse also lets you edit the color palette for each theme from the backend dashboard, as well as letting you directly edit CSS and HTML: